intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet101/inference/fp32/README.md

 ## Docker

-The model container includes the scripts and libraries needed to run Inception V3 Int8 inference.
+The model container includes the scripts and libraries needed to run ResNet101 FP32 inference.
 To run one of the quickstart scripts using this container, you'll need to provide volume mounts for the dataset and an output directory.